Optimization of factorization scale in QED Drell-Yan-like processes: Introduction

 Current and future high-precision experiments challenge the theory by demanding very accurate predictions which require in particular calculation of higher-order contributions within perturbation theory.
 Despite the great progress in the development of multi-loop computational methods, computing the full $\mathcal{O}(\alpha^2)$ electroweak and even QED radiative corrections to realistic observables in high-energy physics remains a complex task.
 The QED structure function\footnote{These functions are better to be called QED parton distribution functions (QED PDFs).} approach~\cite{Kuraev:1985hb} circumvents this problem by systematically taking into account higher-order contributions, amplified by the powers of the so-called large logarithm

 where $\mu_F$ is the factorization scale and $\mu_R$ is the renormalization scale.
 Here, we consider the perturbative expansion of radiative corrections in the series both in $\alpha$ and the large logarithm.
-Terms of the order $\mathcal{O}(\alpha^n L^n)$ are usually called the leading logarithmic contributions (LO), and those of the order $\mathcal{O}(\alpha^nL^{n-1})$ are the next-to-leading (NLO) ones, and so on.
+Terms of the order $\mathcal{O}(\alpha^n L^n)$ are usually called the leading logarithmic contributions (LL), and those of the order $\mathcal{O}(\alpha^nL^{n-1})$ are the next-to-leading logarithmic (NLL) ones, and so on.
+Recently NNLL electron and photon PDFs were calculated in the ${\mathcal O}(\alpha^2)$ order~\cite{Stahlhofen:2025hqd,Schnubel:2025ejl}.

 The renormalization scale in QED is usually chosen to be equal to the electron mass $m_e$, so in what follows we will use $\alpha(\mu_R^2)\equiv\alpha\approx\alpha(0)$.
 This choice is dictated by the need to explicitly define and control the terms singular in the electron mass.
 Regarding the factorization scale, its choice is somewhat arbitrary.
 The known explicit analytic results show that the factorization scale should correspond to the characteristic energy scale of the process under consideration, e.g., the factorization scale equal to the $t$-channel momentum transfer $\mu_F=\sqrt{-t}$ is a reasonable choice for small-angle Bhabha scattering~\cite{Arbuzov:2006mu}.
 One should keep in mind that the ultimate result of calculations of a (renormalization invariant) observable quantity in all orders in $\alpha$ and $L$ should not depend on the choice of both renormalization and factorization scales.
 Moreover, for any given order in $\alpha$ the sum of all contributions with different powers of $L$ should not depend on the factorization scale value.
 Variation of the factorization scale leads to redistribution of contributions between terms with different powers of $L$ in horizontal lines of the following formal representation of radiative corrections